 If you live in the Seattle/King County area and would like to learn whether divorce mediation is best for you, contact Seattle divorce mediator Mark Weiss by filling out the form on this page.

-When considering what will be the best option for you and your spouse, remember that divorce is a life transition that can affect many relationships and finances.
+When considering what will be the best option, remember that divorce is a life transition that affects both relationships and finances.
 Your choices can affect not only yourself, but also your children, your family, and your friends.
 Divorce always has financial, legal, and emotional components.
-For the best results, it is best to holistically address all three components—financial, legal, and emotional.
+Consider which approach will best allow you and your spouse to address all components of divorce—financial, social, co-parenting, and emotional.

 Collaborative Law (Collaborative Divorce)